mvanthoor/rustic/docs/build.md

 to build Rustic in any Unix-like environment for which Rust is available, and under MSYS2 in Windows.

-Rustic has a Makefile available since Alpha 3.0.0, which creates all the executable versions for the operating system you are building on.
-At the end of the page some hints on alternatives are included.

 ## Installing the environment

-Under most Unix-like operating systems such as Linux, the build environment is already set up by default, especially if a BASH-compatible shell is being used.
+Under most Unix-like operating systems such as Linux, the build environment is already set up by default, especially if a Bash-compatible shell is being used.
 To build software in Unix-style, Windows needs MSYS2 installed.
-MacOS needs an updated version of Make.

 ### Windows